 It’s going to be a big, disruptive storm

-Stores will continue to play a vital role.
+The stores will continue to play a vital role.
 In the established markets, e-commerce peaks out at 20% of total sales.
-Consumers love the spontaneity, ‘touch and feel’ and instant ‘feel good factor’ provided during the in-store shopping experience.
+The consumers love the spontaneity, ‘touch and feel’ and instant ‘feel good factor’ provided during the in-store shopping experience.
 Brands will have to reshape their store footprint and rethink a floor space.
 It won’t be possible to carry the entire product inventory in the smaller footprint stores.
-Therefore, the mobile plays a critical role in providing an all-embracing multichannel experience to the customers.
+Therefore, a mobile plays a critical role in providing an all-embracing multichannel experience to the customers.
 Virtual aisle will also become a fundamental part of a retailer’s strategy, as consumers place orders in a store directly from a mobile device using a payment option of their choice, instead of standing in a long queue.
 Dream or reality?

 Get Smart on the phone – even if it’s not a Smartphone

 Harnessing the power of smartphone allows the brands to easily build the lifetime fans with a loyalty card integration.
 Unlike the trailblazers of the travel and airline industry, the retail brands were initially slow to adopt loyalty programs, but are quickly seeing the benefits.
 Purchasing directly from the brand also results in cost savings as shoppers receive the relevant and timely push notifications with product coupons and promotions directly on their phones.

 DTC offers the brands a process to inexpensively and accurately collect the data and insights that give them a better understanding of the interests and habits of their customers.
 Customer feedback travels directly to the company rather than getting lost in the multiple layers of the supply chain as it makes its way back to corporate.
 This data provides intelligence critical to customising marketing and promotions, influences the sales strategy and supports the product development.